FH-Potsdam/connecting-bits/readme.md

 ![mechanics](images/mechanics-.1.jpg)
 ![mechanics](images/mechanics-.2.jpg)

-Copper and concrete were chosen as the external materials as both share an interesting texture and have colours that complement each other well.
+Copper and concrete were chosen as external materials as both share an interesting texture and have colours that complement each other well.

 ![copper and concrete](images/product-design-.8.jpg)